JHwarlock/rklib/README.md

 # rklib
 Some practical tools.

-Now it only support Python 2(>=2.6.5)

-It will be compatible with python 3 in version 2.0
+It is now compatible with python3 in version 2+.

 # install